awsdocs/amazon-ec2-user-guide/doc_source/concepts.md

 + [AWS Elastic Beanstalk Developer Guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/)
 + [AWS OpsWorks User Guide](https://docs.aws.amazon.com/opsworks/latest/userguide/)

 To automatically distribute incoming application traffic across multiple instances, use Elastic Load Balancing\.
-For more information, see [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.
+For more information, see the [Elastic Load Balancing User Guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/)\.

+To get a managed relational database in the cloud, use Amazon Relational Database Service \(Amazon RDS\) to launch a database instance\.
+Although you can set up a database on an EC2 instance, Amazon RDS offers the advantage of handling your database management tasks, such as patching the software, backing up, and storing the backups\.
+For more information, see the [Amazon Relational Database Service Developer Guide](https://docs.aws.amazon.com/AmazonRDS/latest/DeveloperGuide/)\.

+To make it easier to manage Docker contains on a cluster of EC2 instances, use Amazon Elastic Container Service \(Amazon ECS\)\.
+For more information, see the [Amazon Elastic Container Service Developer Guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/) or the [Amazon Elastic Container Service User Guide for AWS Fargate](https://docs.aws.amazon.com/AmazonECS/latest/userguide/)\.

 To monitor basic statistics for your instances and Amazon EBS volumes, use Amazon CloudWatch\.
 For more information, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.

-To automate actions, such as activating a Lambda function whenever a new Amazon EC2 instance starts, use Amazon CloudWatch Events\.
-For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.
+To detect potentially authorized or malicious use of your EC2 instances, use Amazon GuardDuty\.
+For more information see the [Amazon GuardDuty User Guide](https://docs.aws.amazon.com/guardduty/latest/ug/)\.

-To monitor the calls made to the Amazon EC2 API for your account, including calls made by the AWS Management Console, command line tools, and other services, use AWS CloudTrail\.
-For more information, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

-To get a managed relational database in the cloud, use Amazon Relational Database Service \(Amazon RDS\) to launch a database instance\.
-Although you can set up a database on an EC2 instance, Amazon RDS offers the advantage of handling your database management tasks, such as patching the software, backing up, and storing the backups\.
-For more information, see [Amazon Relational Database Service Developer Guide](https://docs.aws.amazon.com/AmazonRDS/latest/DeveloperGuide/)\.

-To import virtual machine \(VM\) images from your local environment into AWS and convert them into ready\-to\-use AMIs or instances, use VM Import/Export\.
-For more information, see the [ VM Import/Export User Guide](https://docs.aws.amazon.com/vm-import/latest/userguide/)\.

 ## Accessing Amazon EC2<a name="access-ec2"></a>